-Research by a City, University of London academic has influenced governments to develop better guidelines for the treatment of detainees and has helped NGOs campaigning to improve their situations.
+Research by City, University of London has influenced governments to develop better guidelines for the treatment of detainees and has helped NGOs campaigning to improve their situations.

 Immigration detention is a widespread practice in the UK and beyond and thousands of vulnerable individuals are held for long periods without trial or proper access to adequate legal representation.